nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 $ git clone https://github.com/nodox/fsbc-chapter1.git
 ```

 This command says to move our current directory to the lowest level and clone and application.
 Using Finder you should see a folder titled `fsbc-chapter1` on the root level of you computer.
 We are going to extend this simple prebuilt application and later deploy it.
-Start the docker process if its not on already and run the following command.
+Change directories to be at the root of your application folder and build the operating system image with docker.
+Be sure to start the docker process if its not started.

 ```
+$ cd fsbc-chapter1
 $ docker build -t fsbc/chapter1 .
 ```